openstack-archive/fuel-plugin-swiftstack/doc/user.rst

     * 1 SwiftStack On-Premises controller
     * 1 Swift cluster (single node)

-Also prepare two Fuel slave nodes:
+Also prepare a Fuel environment using Slave nodes according to the `Fuel Install Guide`_.

-    * 1 Controller Node
-    * 1 Compute Node (have **Compute** and **Storage - Cinder** roles)

     .. note::
-        In this diagram, the Swift cluster is also connected to cluster-facing and data replication network (SwiftStack) outside of Fuel network, which prevents network starvation on Fuel networks when Swift service daemons are moving data or clients send large data into Swift cluster.
-So, just make sure the public network is connected should be enough, Other interfaces of SwiftStack Nodes, should be used for cluster-facing and replication networks.
+        In this diagram, the Swift cluster is also connected to Fuel Storage network for SwiftStack cluster-facing and data replication network, if you have performance concern, please consider to separate Swift cluster-facing and data replication network out of Fuel networks.
+        That prevents network starvation on Fuel Storage network when Swift service daemons are moving data or clients upload large data into the Swift cluster.

-        Also, the SwiftStack Nodes need to communicate with the SwiftStack controller, so please make sure they can talked to each other, you can combined ``management (SwiftStack)`` to Fuel Network as well, that depends on your network design.
+        Also, SwiftStack Nodes need to communicate with the On-Premises controller over Fuel Management network, so please make sure the On-Premises controller alos connected to Fuel Management network.
+You can run a CLI command ``ssdiag`` on SwiftStack nodes to check the connectivity between SwiftStack Nodes and Controller.

     .. image:: images/use_on_prem.png